GuckLab/ggf/docs/sec_concept_theory.rst

 with the coefficients :math:`L_n` and :math:`M_n` given in :cite:`Lure1964`, chapter 6.6.
-We measure the displacement at the outer perimeter of the stretched object and on the stretcher axis only; Thus, we set :math:`r=r_0` and :math:`\theta=0` with :math:`w=u_r(r_0, 0)`.
+We measure the displacement at the outer perimeter of the stretched sphere and on the stretcher axis only; Thus, we set :math:`r=r_0` and :math:`\theta=0` with :math:`w=u_r(r_0, 0)`.